-Any person involved in the import, manufacture and supply of equipment is expected to be satisfied that such equipment complies with the relevant technical specifications, and that the documentation that accompanies it is authentic.
+Any person involved in the importation, manufacturing or supply of equipment must ensure that such equipment complies with the relevant technical specifications, and that the documentation that accompanies it is authentic.

-The Authority may perform inspections on telecommunications equipment at any time.
-Inspections may arise because of a complaint, a report of interference, visual inspection of products in a retail outlet, inappropriate advertising or simply by random selection.
+The Authority may perform inspections on telecommunications equipment at any time in accordance with Section 51 of the Act.
+Inspections may arise because of a complaint, a report of interference, concerns of unauthorised use, visual inspection of products in a retail outlet, inappropriate advertising, or simply by random selection as part of its compliance and conformance monitoring activities.
 Where a check is inconclusive or unsatisfactory, additional information will be requested.

 The Authority may request, as part of its due diligence, a sample of the product for testing at a suitably designated laboratory.
-The holder of the certification will, unless otherwise stated, be responsible for all laboratory charges incurred.
+The holder of the certificate will be responsible for all laboratory charges incurred, unless otherwise stated.